reapermunky/Veriduct/ETHICS.md

 - **Privacy is a right, not a privilege.**
 - **Interpretability is not a default.**
 - **Reconstruction should only occur with willful and contextual alignment.**
-- **The absence of ciphertext is not a crime—it is a paradigm shift.**
+- **The absence of ciphertext is not a crime - it is a paradigm shift.**

 ## Boundaries